g2384/Life-In-The-UK/Facts.md

 #### Solicitors

 - Solicitors are trained lawyers who give advice on legal matters, take action for their clients and represent their clients in court.
 - There are solicitors’ offices throughout the UK.
 It is important to find out which aspects of law a solicitor specialises in and to check that they have the right experience to help you with your case.
 Many advertise in local newspapers.
-Citizens Advice Bureau (www.citizensadvice.org.uk) can give you names of local solicitors and which areas of law they specialise in.
-You can also get this information from the Law Society (www.lawsociety.org.uk) in England and Wales, the Law Society of Scotland (www.lawscot.org.uk) or the Law Society of Northern Ireland (www.lawsoc-ni.org).
-Solicitors’ charges are usually based on how much time they spend on a case.
+- Citizens Advice Bureau (www.citizensadvice.org.uk) can give you names of local solicitors and which areas of law they specialise in.
+You can also get this information from:
+  - England and Wales: the Law Society (www.lawsociety.org.uk)
+  - the Law Society of Scotland (www.lawscot.org.uk)
+  - the Law Society of Northern Ireland (www.lawsoc-ni.org).
+- Solicitors’ charges are usually based on how much **time** they spend on a case.
 It is very important to find out at the start how much a case is likely to cost.

 ## Fundamental principles

 - Britain has a long history of respecting an individual’s rights and ensuring essential freedoms.
-These rights have their roots in Magna Carta, the Habeas Corpus Act and the Bill of Rights of 1689, and they have developed over a period of time.
-British diplomats and lawyers had an important role in drafting the European Convention on Human Rights and Fundamental Freedoms.
+These rights have their roots in **Magna Carta**, the **Habeas Corpus Act** and the **Bill of Rights of 1689**, and they have developed over a period of time.
+- British diplomats and lawyers had an important role in drafting the European Convention on Human Rights and Fundamental Freedoms.
 The UK was one of the first countries to sign the Convention in 1950.
 - Some of the principles included in the European Convention on Human Rights are:
   - right to life
   - prohibition of torture